openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 The following is a list of directories and files that will exist in the overlay
 branch:

+* openshift # directory to contain downstream overlay
   * ci
     * dockerfiles
       * variety of Dockerfiles used to build images for running tests
   * prow.Makefile # Makefile used by CI
   * patches
     * contain the patch files that may be carried
   * release
     * ansible
       * ansible_collections # contains the sync ansible collections
       * Dockerfiles # various dockerfiles
     * helm
       * Dockerfiles # various dockerfiles
     * sdk
       * Dockerfiles # various dockerfiles
     * scorecard-test
       * Dockerfiles # various dockerfiles
     * scorecard-test-kuttl
       * Dockerfiles # various dockerfiles
 * vendor
   * contains the dependencies for the project